Tim Parkin is currently (2006-2017) Professor of Ancient History at the

 Canterbury (Christchurch, New Zealand).
 Before moving to Christchurch,

-he had been on the staff at Victoria University of Wellington (VUW),
+he had served on the academic staff of Victoria University of Wellington (VUW),

 from 1989 to 1998.